CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

 // Save modifications to the object:
 (objAsset as MyScriptableObject).BobbyBrown = "My teeth is shiny!";
-objAsset.ForceSave(); // calls SetDirty on the object before saving (not for Bobby, but the script-only modification of the property requires SetDirty)
+objAsset.ForceSave(); // calls SetDirty on the object before saving
+// (dirty is not for Bobby but the script-only property change requires SetDirty)

 // save object if it was marked dirty, otherwise skips serialization objAsset.Save();